battermann/pureapp/README.md

 - `Program.standard(...)`
 - or `Program.apply(...)`

-By default, the final result of a program is `F[Unit]`.
-However, if we want to compose programs, we need something more meaningful.
-To achieve this, we can use the method `withResult(mkResult: Model => Result)` and pass a function that describes how to create a result value from the final application state.
+By default, the final result of a program is `F[Model]`, the final application state.
+If we need our program to return something else we can map over it with `map` and pass a function `f: A => B`.

 To finally create a composable program, we have to transform it to it's representation in the context of it's effect type `F[_]` by calling `build()`.
 Note that this will not run the program.